twilightc/url-shortener/README.md

    Finally, use library like [p-retry](https://github.com/sindresorhus/p-retry 'p-retry') to handle refetch part, and produce shoertened URL without OG info as an alternative.

-4. Owing to [pg_cron extension is not supported](https://vercel.com/docs/storage/vercel-postgres/supported-postgresql-extensions#exceptions 'vercel/postgres exceptions'), use [cron jobs](https://vercel.com/docs/cron-jobs# 'vercel cron jobs') to simulate your schedule if needed.
+4. Owing to [pg_cron extension is not supported](https://vercel.com/docs/storage/vercel-postgres/supported-postgresql-extensions#exceptions 'vercel/postgres exceptions'), use [cron jobs](https://vercel.com/docs/cron-jobs# 'vercel cron jobs') to simulate your schedule regularly if needed.